darokin/darshell-clock/README.md

 ## Side notes

-This program was mainly made to try out a whole life cycle of a simple python app and to grasp new skills around github/CI/python package distribution/etc.
+:information_desk_person: This program was mainly made to try out a whole life cycle of a simple python app and to grasp new skills around github/CI/python package distribution/etc.
 The [discussion section](https://github.com/darokin/darshell-clock/discussions) is open if needed.

 If you encounter any problem or have any suggestions, please [open an issue](https://github.com/darokin/darshell-clock/issues/new) or [send a pull request](https://github.com/darokin/darshell-clock/pulls).